canonical/docs.conjure-up.io/en/index.md

 +--------------+-------------------+---------------------------------------------------------+

-See http://conjure-up.io/docs/en/users/#running-in-headless-mode for more information on using these variables to further customize your deployment.
+See http://conjure-up.io/docs/en/users/#running-in-headless-mode for more information on using these variables to further customise your deployment.
 ```

 In order to change it from it’s default of **\~/.ssh/id\_rsa.pub** you would